Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 Do they think we're stupid?

-Posted : 1 month, 3 weeks ago on 14 May 2008 07:33 (A review of Fur TV)
+Posted : 16 years, 7 months ago on 14 May 2008 12:33 (A review of Fur TV (2008-2008))

-MTV has become one of the worst TV channel on Digital and programmes like this are the reason!
+MTV has become one of the worst TV channels on Digital and programmes like this are the reason!
 Since when did puppets come back into fashion??
 Its an insult to Muppets and Seasames everywhere!

 For starters it tries to be crude.
 Swearing and adult content DOES NOT MAKE A TV SHOW GOOD!
 They were scrapping the faeces off my shoes when this show was given the greenlight.
 Maybe it is beyond me, thinking logically, as to why they committed to broadcasting this bane!

 The show follows the lives of three puppets.
 One of them is a green frog which is Brazilian and a ladies frog.
 Another is a fat blue american lout who likes drinking beer and headbanging.
-The last is a orange disked weed that gets picked on by the at blue one, I think its easy to say that this one is a pervert and a masochist.
+The last is a orange disked weed that gets picked on by the fat blue one, I think its easy to say that this one is a pervert and a masochist.

 They all live in the same apartment and are meant to be dysfunctional.
 Apparently the frog has sex with actual women and you see their faces.
 These women must be so desperate for fame if they appear on a lame show having sex with puppets!

 The show has no underlying message.
 There are no great themes behind everything they do.
 It is a disgrace and MTV should be shutdown because of it.
-This is one of many blights that MTV have broadcast to British audiences.
+This is one of many blights that MTV has broadcast to British audiences.
 I dread to think how much the Americans get!

 0 comments, Reply to this entry